-We will publish our programming schedule in June.
-On the website, each piece of programming will have a description attached to it and will link to the guests or featured artists who are participating.
+You can view our full schedule at ocomiccon.com/schedule.
+Each piece of programming will have a description attached to it and will link to the guests or featured artists who are participating.
 As the event nears, we encourage attendees to explore the schedule and see what kinds of panels appeal to them.

 Will I be able to sit down and rest at the convention?

 The convention will be crowded at times, but we have a large venue that allows for several seating areas near concession stands.
 Make sure you pace yourself!
 Many of us like to be able to take breaks and recharge in the midst of a lot of activity.
 Trying to cram a full day of shopping, panels, photos, and cosplay in might be tiring if you don’t plan for breaks.
 In the Ex Hall, you can sit down at the Joslyn Creative Space and Lounge and take a break.

 The Mid-America Center will have concessions available.
 You’ll be able to get a variety of snacks and drinks there.
 If you decide that you need a meal break off-site, our wristband system will accommodate your needs.
 Simply leave your Tyvek wristband on when you leave O Comic Con, and you can come right back into the event after you have returned to the Mid-America Center.